ZhangzrJerry/zhangzrjerry.github.io/docs/en/resume.md

                 <li>Led the team to <b>Championship</b> in the 2020 We RoboStar League as the Program Leader and simultaneously managed the team's Engineering Journal.
                 </li>
                 <li>
-                As team captain, steered the team to <b>Rookie Game Changer Award</b> in the 2021 INFINITE RECHARGE At Home Challenge and <b>Rank 18</b> in the 2021 Robotics Championship China.
+                As team captain, steered the team to <b>Rookie Game Changer Award</b> in the 2021 INFINITE RECHARGE At Home Challenge and Rank 18 in the 2021 Robotics Championship China.
                 </li>
                 <li>
                 Won <b>Excellence in Engineering Award</b> with my teamates in 2022 Hangzhou Regional.